-If you liked this one , you will probably love these too!
-In this collection we highlight some of the best films that share a very similar premise to '', and are worth checking out.
+If you liked this one , you will for sure love these too!
+In this selection we highlight some of the best films that share a very similar premise to '', and are worth checking out.

 1. Zulu (1964)